youngboy/engine-docs/source/standalone-proxy.md

 order: 20
 ---

-This option is available to you if you want to run the Engine proxy process separately from your GraphQL server or if there is no language-specific Engine side-loader for your server.
-These instructions are for setting up a Docker container that will run the entinre Engine proxy process.
+This option is available to you if you want to run the Engine proxy process separately from your GraphQL server or if there is no language-specific Engine sidecar for your server.
+These instructions are for setting up a Docker container that will run the entire Engine proxy process.

 ## Get your Engine API Key
 First, get an Engine API Key by creating a service on http://engine.apollographql.com/.
 You will need to log in and click "Add Service" to recieve your API key.